Jury finds Jonathan Majors guilty of assault and harassment – KION546

 (CNN) — A New York jury on Monday found actor Jonathan Majors guilty of assault and harassment of his former girlfriend during a domestic dispute.

-Majors, a rising star who is part of Disney’s Marvel franchise, was convicted on Monday of one count of reckless assault in the 3rd degree and a non-criminal charge of harassment as a violation.
+Majors, a rising star who has appeared in Disney’s Marvel franchise and “Creed III,” was convicted on Monday of one count of reckless assault in the 3rd degree and a non-criminal charge of harassment as a violation.

 He was acquitted on another assault charge and one count of aggravated harassment.

-The jury began deliberating on Thursday following closing arguments.
-They deliberated for about four and a half hours total before reaching a verdict.
+The jury in the case deliberated for about four and a half hours total before reaching a verdict.

 The trial, which began on December 4, stems from a March domestic dispute involving Majors and his former girlfriend, Grace Jabbari.
 Majors had pleaded not guilty to misdemeanor charges of assault and aggravated harassment.

-During closing arguments last week, prosecutors alleged Majors “didn’t hesitate to use physical violence” against Jabbari in the March dispute when he grabbed Jabbari’s right hand, twisted her arm behind her back and then “struck a blow” to her head.
+During closing arguments last week, prosecutors alleged Majors “didn’t hesitate to use physical violence” against Jabbari when he grabbed Jabbari’s right hand, twisted her arm behind her back and then “struck a blow” to her head.

-Majors’ attorney reiterated his innocence during her closing argument, calling the accusations against him “fake” and alleging that Jabbari was the aggressor in the March dispute.
+Majors’ attorney reiterated his innocence during her closing argument, calling the accusations against him “fake” and alleging that Jabbari was the aggressor in their argument.

 Majors did not testify during the trial, but he was present in the New York City courtroom for the duration of the proceedings.

-According to the New York Times, Jabbari testified on December 5 that Majors assaulted her in the backseat of a car during their argument, which prosecutors said happened after Jabbari saw a romantic text message on his phone from someone else.
+According to the New York Times, Jabbari testified on December 5 that Majors assaulted her in the backseat of a car during the March dispute, which prosecutors said happened after Jabbari saw a romantic text message on his phone from someone else.

 “We are gratified to see justice served by today’s guilty verdict.
 Ms. Jabbari testified publicly and truthfully, even though reliving these traumatic events on the witness stand was obviously painful,” Jabbari’s attorneys said in a statement to CNN on Monday.
 “We are grateful to the jurors and the Judge for their attention and patience, and to the Manhattan District Attorney’s Office for their hard work and support.”

-Majors was featured in “Ant-Man and the Wasp: Quantumania” with a significant role in the Marvel Cinematic Universe portraying the character Kang.
-CNN reported in October that Disney has removed “Magazine Dreams,” a film starring Majors that was due out this month, from its release calendar.
+Until his legal troubles, Majors had starred in a number of high-profile film roles with more slated for production.
+He appeared as Kang in the Marvel film, “Ant-Man and the Wasp: Quantumania,” which released back in February.
+He also appeared in the Disney+ series “Loki,” which aired its second season in October.

+“Avengers: The Kang Dynasty” was to release in 2026 and would have served as a starring vehicle for Majors.
+He was also set to star in another film centered around his Marvel character, “Avengers: Secret Wars,” slated for a 2027 debut.

 With Majors’ career trajectory already paused due to the trial, his professional future is now in question.
-The actor could face under a year in prison.
+The actor could face up to a year in prison for the assault conviction.
+He also faces a maximum of 15 days in jail and a $250 fine for the harassment violation.

 His sentencing is scheduled for February 6 next year.

-Note: This story has been updated with additional information.
-CNN’s Elizabeth Wagmeister contributed to this story.